-Project Status: Case studies and design tools are now available on BetterBricks.com, and additional content will be added as it is developed.
+Project Status: Case studies and design tools are available on BetterBricks.com, and additional content will be added as it is developed.

-NEEA, in cooperation with the Bonneville Power Administration, commissioned D+R International to develop an interactive case study of the "Splash Block" to act as a tool to inform architects, mechanical engineers, building owners and plumbers.
-NEEA will host a Product Council on September 24, 2024 to provide a deeper dive into the Splash Block Nyle e360 installation.
+NEEA, in cooperation with the Bonneville Power Administration, commissioned D+R International to develop an interactive case study of a Nyle e360 installation in the new Splash Apartments complex in Portland, OR.
+The interactive tools produced by D+R International will be used to inform architects, mechanical engineers, building owners and plumbers.
+NEEA hosted a Product Council on September 24, 2024 to showcase these new tools; a recording of the presentation is available on NEEA's website.